Tvirus5087/WhispersOfMara/README.md

 "Succubus Explosion Addon V1.2.7z" from https://www.loverslab.com/files/file/25402-succubus-explosion-addon/
 "zdd_e_se.7z" from Destynova99's comment https://www.loverslab.com/topic/194570-request-prison-torture-mod/#comment-3825801
 "SexLabAliciaSE20250104.7z" from https://www.loverslab.com/files/file/38858-sexlab-alicia-painslut-se-january-2025/
-"PamaDeadlyFurniture_V3.0.3_SE_AE.zip" from https://www.loverslab.com/files/file/12508-pama%C2%B4s-deadly-furniture-scripts/
+"PamaDeadlyFurniture_V3.0.4_SE_AE.zip" from https://www.loverslab.com/files/file/12508-pama%C2%B4s-deadly-furniture-scripts/
 Schlongs of Skyrim has been replaced with The New Gentlemen﻿ following release of UBE plugin for it.
 "TRX_futa_subsurface_diamond_2.2fixLATEST.rar" from https://www.loverslab.com/files/file/25127-diamondskin-22-for-trx-futanari-addon/ *enable the applicable addon in MCM for 3BA females only.
 "Guro_Outfits_2_5.zip" from https://www.loverslab.com/files/file/28217-toasts-guro-outfits/
 Buxom Wench Yuriana 1.56Beta https://mega.nz/file/PyIlHT5T#oQlM4WE0JGkSOyCz2UvpQQsg7dHgsUbvgiFTX7ZxIlc
 Buxom Wench Yuriana 1.56 Patch and Fixes (this is free) https://www.patreon.com/file?h=95158589&m=299795319 If you need to reinstall this for whatever reason, delete the Immersive wenches Files and Plugins.
 It is only needed for Yuriana in modlist Version 4 and later. ﻿ The complete new version is expected to be uploaded to Nexus this year.
-Additionally You could put IW 2.0 below this in the mod list in order for it to overwrite.
+Additionally You could put IW 2.0 below this in the mod list in order for it to overwrite in case you need to reinstall it for some reason.
 ESL High Poly Brows   https://mega.nz/file/c4BBECpZ#T6G3QJc9kg-cEtsniiKPrSF7ITiE1eypK5f8olHRzhE "NamirasGoatRebornRC1.5.7z" from https://www.loverslab.com/files/file/12276-namiras-goat-reborn-sse/
 "Lintra the Spearmaiden SE.zip" from FunGuyScott https://www.loverslab.com/topic/203945-serana-dead-sexy-the-queen-of-screams/page/62/#comment-4368444